Hud-Tariq/Zephyr/README.md

 ### Configuration

-Zephyr requires an API key from a weather data provider to fetch weather information.
+Zephyr requires an API key from a weather data provider (openweather api (paid tier)) to fetch weather information.
 The application expects the API key to be defined in `src/apikey.h`.

 1. Create a file named `apikey.h` in the `src` directory.
 2. Add the following content to the file: